-Because the County's sponsored medical plans and prescription coverage is on average at least as good as standard Medicare prescription drug coverage, you can keep this coverage and not pay extra if you later decide to enroll in Medicare coverage.
+Because the County-sponsored medical plans and prescription coverage are on average at least as good as standard Medicare prescription drug coverage, you can keep this coverage and not pay extra if you later decide to enroll in Medicare coverage.

-People with Medicare may enroll in a Medicare prescription drug plan from October 15 through December 7 each year, for the following plan year.
-However, because you have existing prescription drug coverage that, on average, is as good as Medicare coverage, you can choose to join a Medicare prescription drug plan later.
+People with Medicare may enroll in a Medicare prescription drug plan from October 15 through December 7 of each year.
+However, if you lose your current County-sponsored medical plan and prescription drug coverage, through no fault of your own, you will also be eligible for a two (2) month Special Enrollment Period (SEP) to enroll in a Medicare drug plan.

-If you do decide to enroll in a Medicare prescription drug plan and drop your County-sponsored medical plan and its respective prescription drug coverage, be aware that you may not be able to get this coverage back.
+If you do decide to enroll in a Medicare prescription drug plan and drop your County-sponsored medical plan and its respective prescription drug coverage, be aware that you will not be able to get this coverage back.

 You should compare your current coverage, including which drugs are covered, with the coverage and cost of the plans offering Medicare prescription drug coverage in your area.

 It is important to remember that your current coverage pays for other health expenses in addition to prescription drugs.
-You will still be eligible to receive all of your current health and prescription drug benefits if you choose to enroll in a Medicare prescription drug plan.
+You will still be eligible to receive all of your current health and prescription drug benefits if you choose to enroll in a Medicare prescription drug plan

 You should also know that if you drop or lose your coverage with the County-sponsored medical plans, and don't enroll in Medicare prescription drug coverage after your current coverage ends, you may pay more to enroll in Medicare prescription drug coverage later.
-If after May 15, 2006, you go 63 days or longer without prescription drug coverage that is at least as good as Medicare's prescription drug coverage; your monthly premium will go up at least 1% per month for every month after May 15, 2006 that you did not have that coverage.
+If you go 63 days or longer without creditable prescription drug coverage that is at least as good as Medicare's prescription drug coverage, your monthly premium will go up at least 1% of the Medicare base beneficiary premium per month for every month that you did not have that coverage.

 For example:

 If you go nineteen months without coverage, your premium will always be at least 19% higher than what most other people pay.
 You'll have to pay this higher premium as long as you have Medicare coverage.
-In addition, you may have to wait until the following November to enroll.
+In addition, you may have to wait until the following October to enroll.

-For more information about this notice or your current prescription drug coverage, please contact our office at (805) 662-6791.
+For more information about this notice or your current prescription drug coverage, please contact our office by email at Benefits.ServiceRep@ventura.org br by phone at (805) 654-2570.

 NOTE: You may receive this notice at other times in the future, such as before the next period during which you can enroll in Medicare prescription drug coverage, and if this coverage changes.
-You also may request a copy at any time.
+You may also request a copy at any time.

-More detailed information about Medicare plans that offer prescription drug coverage will be available in the "Medicare & You" handbook.
-You'll get a copy of the handbook in the mail from Medicare.
+More detailed information about Medicare plans that offer prescription drug coverage is available in the "Medicare & You" handbook.
+You'll get a copy of the handbook in the mail every year from Medicare or you can get a copy of this handbook by contacting Medicare or visiting their website.
 Upon reaching Medicare eligibility, you may also be contacted directly by Medicare prescription drug plans.
 You can obtain more information about Medicare prescription drug plans from the following:

-- Visit www.medicare.gov for personalized help, - Call your State Health Insurance Assistance Program (see your copy of the Medicare & You handbook for their telephone number) - Call 1-800-MEDICARE (1-800-633-4227).
+- Visit www.medicare.gov for personalized help. - Call your State Health Insurance Assistance Program (see the "Medicare & You" handbook). - Call 1-800-MEDICARE (1-800-633-4227).
 TTY users should call 1-877-486-2048.